 Ten Eggs in a Nest, by Marilyn Sadler, follows Gwen and Red Rooster through the hatching of their new brood.
 Gwen has laid her eggs, but she won’t tell Red Rooster how many there are.
 She says it’s bad luck to count your eggs before they hatch.

 Red Rooster is so excited, and he can hardly contain himself.
 As soon as one egg hatches, he runs to the store to buy a worm.
 However, upon his return, he discovers not one but two chicks.
 So, back to the store he goes.
 Only to find three baby chicks upon his return this time.
 And so it continues until all ten chicks have hatched.

 When you introduce the book for the first time, just read it straight through.
 Let your kids listen to the entire story.
 On further readings, let them count and add along with Red Rooster and the Ten Eggs in a Nest printable I created to go along with this book.

-Download and print your nest printable for some preschool counting fun!
+Download and print the nest counting mat for some preschool counting fun!